-If you’ve got a new product or service to announce, there are few ways to get the message out more quickly and effectively than email – even in a world dominated by social media and instant messaging.
+You’ve got a new product or service to announce.
+It’s time to make a big announcement.
+There are few ways to get the message out more quickly and effectively than email.
+Even in a world dominated by social media and instant messaging.

-The reason is simple; email has a defined endpoint (the recipient’s inbox), and, despite the prevalence of spam and personal email, is capable of grabbing the attention of the recipient in an instant – providing you know what to do as an email marketer.
+The reason is simple; email has a defined endpoint (the recipient’s inbox).
+And, despite the prevalence of spam and personal email, it is capable of grabbing the attention of the recipient in an instant.
+Obviously, providing you know what to do as an email marketer.

 I’ve received a few emails recently that have forced me to sit up and take notice.
-They’ve dropped into my inbox, and despite being surrounded by all manner of other messages, have shouted ‘open me!’ so loudly that I had no choice but to do just that.
+They’ve dropped into my inbox, and have shouted ‘open me!’.
+I had no choice but to do just that.

 Let’s break them down (I’ve picked out three of the best).